pearcej/seniorprojects/README.md

-# CSC 493: YourProjectName Title
+# CSC 493: YourProjectName (as proposed)

-The project propoal description goes here.
+The project proposal description goes here.

 ### Prerequisites

-What is likely to be needed to install and run YourProjectName goes here.
+- What is likely to be needed to install and run YourProjectName goes here.

 ## Built With

+- [afreamework1](http://www.aframework1.io/): A framework that is likly to be used goes here.
-- [afreamework](http://www.aframework.io/): A framework that is likly to be used goes here.
+- [afreamework2](http://www.aframework2.io/): A second framework that is likly to be used goes here.
+- etc.

 ## Author